-Moving Citations have declined due to efforts in community policing.
-It is reported that the same number of stops are being made although warnings are written instead of citations.
-While this effort creates a more friendly approach to traffic control, the numbers of individuals enrolling in traffic school is reduced.
-This resulted in 3,057 fewer offenders enrolling in live traffic classes in 2016 than in 2015.
-Online enrollments dropped by 998 for the annual year.
-The good news that even with the lower enrollment rates, Nashville's traffic education program is outperforming other municipalities and continues to win performance awards for both online and live defensive driving class attendance.
-The Driver's License tutorial program or Driver's License Reinstatement class is still strong, training over 5,000 persons in 2016.
-These classes help the individual with guidance in resolving issues that may prevent them from getting their driver's license reinstated.
+A reduction in moving citations remains to be a factor in the overall decline in Traffic School Enrollments.
+As last year, it is reported that the same number of stops are being made although warnings are written instead of citations.
+While this effort creates a more friendly approach to traffic control, traffic school enrollments are reduced.
+However in 2017, the drop in citations has not produced as great of a drop in Traffic School enrollments as the year prior.
+Total enrollments for 2017 were 24,021, only 1,642 fewer than in 2016.
+Online enrollments dropped by 159 for the annual year.
+Even with the lower enrollment rates, Nashville's traffic education program is outperforming other municipalities and continues to win performance awards for both online and live defensive driving class attendance from the National Safety Council.

+The Driver's License tutorial program or Driver's License Reinstatement class has dropped in enrollments in 2017-18, due to an effort by the District Attorney's office to offer other options on agreed orders.
+Although we continue to help the public with guidance in resolving issues that prevent them from getting their driver's license reinstated.
+Gross revenue for 2017 was \$2,076,604.21.
+Through June 2018 we have collected \$ 946,967.00, totaling \$3,023,571.21 for the 18mo. period January 2017 - June 2018.